-We want YOU to do something cool with soft robotics!
-Work with your team to design a novel device which incorporates some of the soft robotic components documented on the Soft Robotics Toolkit website.
+We invite YOU to participate in our fourth annual soft robotics design competition!
+Whether you are a college student, designer, hobbyist, or someone who wants to experiment with this new and exciting technology, we want to see your most exciting and novel soft robotic innovations.
+Work within a team or on your own to design a device which incorporates some of the soft robotic components documented on the Soft Robotics Toolkit website.
 Example projects might include:

 - Wearable robotic systems to assist or augment human performance

 - Robots capable of novel forms of locomotion

 - Improving an existing device by incorporating soft components

 Your design may be entirely “soft,” or may combine traditional rigid robotic elements with soft components.
 The only limitations (besides your imagination) are that:

 - The design must make use of at least one component technology from the Soft Robotics Toolkit website

 - The design must be novel.
 You may not submit a project that was completed prior to the beginning of the competition.*

 (*If you have previously completed a research project related to soft robotics, please see the Prize for Contributions in Soft Robotics.)